Total of 319 maps: Towns - 242 Villages - 37 Cities - 9 Gores - 4 Urban Compacts * - 24

 * Urban compacts are not political jurisdictions.
 They show densely developed parts of certain towns.

 In 2015, a full set of town highway maps were produced which replaced the previous editions of the maps.

 In 2016, 92 new maps were generated to reflect the changes reported to us during the 2016 mileage certificate process.
-The maps from 2015 are still valid for the towns that did not report changes in 2016.
+In 2017, 82 new maps were generated to reflect the changes reported to us during the 2017 mileage certificate process.
+The maps from 2015 are still valid for the towns that did not report changes in 2016 or 2017.